deankoch/rswat/vignettes/articles/rswat_intro.md

 #> # ℹ 14 more rows
 ```

+Searching for a file name will usually pull up a full definitions list,
+along with some information about where in the PDF this text can be
-Variable names can also be searched in `rswat_docs`.
-For example the
+found.
+Documentation can also be searched with `rswat_docs`.
+For example
-pattern ‘IPET’ turns up a different parameter name and location: ‘ipet’
+the pattern ‘IPET’ turns up a new match: ‘ipet’ in the ‘hru-lte.hru’
-in the ‘hru-lte.hru’ file.
+file.

 ``` r
 rswat_docs('IPET')